Copyright, Carter McNamara, MBA, PhD

 - How to Create a Customer Service Plan

 Quality management, including quality control, is crucial to effective operations management, particularly continuous improvement.
-More recent advancements in quality, such as benchmarking and Total Quality Management, have resulted in advancements to operations management as well.
+More recent advancements in quality, such as benchmarking and Total Quality Management, have resulted in advancements in operations management as well.

-Quality control can be defined “part of quality management focused on fulfilling quality requirements.”
+Quality control can be defined as “part of quality management focused on fulfilling quality requirements.”
 While quality assurance relates to how a process is performed or how a product is made, quality control is more the inspection aspect of quality management.
 An alternate definition is “the operational techniques and activities used to fulfill requirements for quality.”

 - American Society for Quality

 - Quality Control (QC): Definition, Importance, and Tools of Quality Control

 In the context of operations systems, productivity is defined as the ratio of the output to the input of the system.
 The higher the ratio, the more productive the system.
 One of the most common measures of productivity is output per hour.
 This is important, especially in manufacturing industries.

 - 5 Steps to Achieving Better Results through Productivity Management